joseronierison/go_algorithms/search/README.md

 - it requires an sorted array
 - it does not require to iterate over all the items of the array.

-Leaving aside the sorting complexy and assuming we are receiving a ordered array, lest compare the execution complexity for an array with 10000 (10ˆ3) where the item is on the 9998 position of the array.
+Leaving aside the sorting complexy and assuming we are receiving a ordered array, let's compare the execution complexity for an array with 10000 (10ˆ3) where the item is on the 9998 position of the array.

-Using a the **linear search** the loop would go over all the itens in the array to find the last iten of the array.
-That is the worst case, so the function complexity would behave this way:
-- For an array with 10000 items it will iterate 10000 times in the worst case.
+Using a the **linear search** the loop would go over all the itens in the array to find the last item of the array.
+That is the worst case, so the function with 10000 items will iterate 10000 times in the worst case.
-- For an array with 100 items it will iterate 1000 times in the worst case
-- For an array with 19 items it will iterate 19 times in the worst case.

-`O(n)`
+Complexity: `O(n)`

-Using a **binary search** the loop will iterate much less time as the algorithm reduces the search size in half each iteration.
+Using a **binary search** the loop will iterate much less times as the algorithm reduces the search size in half each iteration.
 Eg.:
 - For an array with with 10000 items it will for the worst case (inexistent value in the array):
 ```
 #1   10000 -> check the item 5000